 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Aloxi® 500 micrograms soft capsules; Sinclair IS Pharma, The electronic Medicines Compendium.
-Dated May 2013.
+Manufacturer's PIL, Aloxi® 500 micrograms soft capsules; Chugai Pharma UK Limited, The electronic Medicines Compendium.
+Dated April 2014.